wilfred11/dropconnect/README.md

 `D=norm()`

 `crit_value = D.ppf(.975)`
+#### Critical value

+When using 0.975 in the ppf function of the norm, it returns the critical value of 1.96.

 As the absolute value of the z_score is above the critical value of 1.96, p1 and p2 are considered statistically different with a confidence level of 95%.